You’re sending a ton of logo files to your client, but which file types do they really care about? Which files do they use the most?

 When it comes down to it, clients spend most of their time dealing with the day to day chores of running a business.
 This does not typically involve designerly tasks, so the file formats clients need most often are actually the formats we designers use the least.

 Make sure your clients get the logo file formats I discussed in this post along with your vector files, and you’ll make yourself much less vulnerable to ad-hoc client requests.
 Your clients can make Word letterheads and PowerPoint sales presentations to their heart’s content, and you can move on to your next logo project.

-If you’re realizing you’re realizing your clients need a lot more files than you initially thought, I have good news.
+If you’re realizing your clients need a lot more files than you initially thought, I have good news.

-I’ve developed a set of tools called the Logo Package Automator Bundle, which can export every version of your logo in every file format your clients need in just a few minutes.
+I’ve developed an extension for Adobe Illustrator called Logo Package Express which can export every version of your logo in every file format your clients need in just a few minutes.
 Check it out!